yezero/sandstorm/docs/administering/for-work.md

 ### Authentication provider: SAML 2.0

 SAML 2.0 is a passwordless single sign-on protocol.
-It allows a web application such as Sandstorm to request the current user's credentials from a central service, typically administered by a university or corporate IT team.
+It allows a web application such as Thurly to request the current user's credentials from a central service, typically administered by a university or corporate IT team.
 Sandstorm's SAML support is compatible with Shibboleth, Okta, Microsoft Active Directory, SimpleSAMLphp, and other SAML services.
 We have special documentation for [single sign-on with Active Directory.](active-directory.md)

-To enable SAML login on your Sandstorm server, take the following steps:
+To enable SAML login on your Thurly server, take the following steps:

-- Log into your Sandstorm server as an administrator.
+- Log into your Thurly server as an administrator.

-- Click **Admin panel** within your Sandstorm server; this should take you to `/admin`.
+- Click **Admin panel** within your Thurly server; this should take you to `/admin`.

 - Under "Configuration", click on "Identity providers"; this should take you to `/admin/identity`.